 Moisture at Work in Your Decorative Concrete

 Transforming basic concrete into a structural work of art can include stamping, dying, overlays, polishing, engraving, staining, grinding, waxing and more.
 Decorative concrete applications are continuing to grow in popularity as the range of finishes and looks continues to expand.
 The need for accurate moisture measurement hasn’t changed.

-A Variety of Looks
+Decorative Concrete: A Variety of Looks

 Stamped concrete imprints concrete surfaces to give them the look of almost any imaginable material – wood, cobblestone, slate, or brick, and can have features or textural images (like fossils or leaves) added for visual impact.